matrix-org/matrix-spec-proposals/proposals/3059-federated-rate-limits.md

 >   (i.e. configure that no user is allowed to trigger more than 100 egress messages
 >   per second, or whatever).

-All rate limits are in this proposal are applied by the homeserver but enforced trustlessly.
+All rate limits are in this proposal are applied by the homeserver.
 In more detail: The limits shall be enforced by the initiating user's homeserver, based on the server's own time of receiving the event and checked by other servers and receiving clients, again based of the same `origin_server_ts` value.
 An event is to be rejected immediately if it exceeds the rate limit set for that kind of event.
 Rate limiting events with negative values are ill-formed.
 Unit of the rate limits are events per second, ie `ev Hz`.

 A rate limit of zero for particular event type means that the event is completely disallowed for the applicable users of the rate limit.
 Rate limit events with